 The Online Learning Help Desk staff assist students with a variety of technical queries such as login questions, e-mail account sign-in, navigation in an online course, myRichland access and navigation, and technical questions regarding personal computer systems requirements and troubleshooting.
-Staff members provide technical support through email, walk-in assistance, appointments, and telephone.
+Staff members provide technical support through email, drop-in assistance, appointments, and telephone.

 Home Computer Requirements

 Before beginning your online course(s), your computer needs to be up-to-date with the appropriate hardware and software requirements.
 Your home computer needs to have the following:

 - Operating System: Windows 7or higher or MAC OSX or higher

 - Network connection: Broadband, DSL, or Wireless high-speed connection

 - Browser Plug-ins:

 - Anti-virus Software: Keep virus definitions updated and scan your computer on a regular basis.

 - Note: It is strongly recommended that only one anti-virus program be used on your computer; if more than one is used, they will conflict with each other and cause problems.